Pearcleaner

 A graphic designer or video editor constantly battles limited storage space on their Mac, especially with large application files and project assets.
 After finishing a major project, they use PearCleaner to fully uninstall outdated software, remove redundant language packs from their creative suite, and clean up orphaned files left by previously deleted applications.
 The visual interface helps them quickly identify and reclaim significant gigabytes of precious SSD space.

 A power user prioritizes system transparency and privacy, actively monitoring what runs on their Mac and what data is stored.
 They appreciate PearCleaner's open-source nature, allowing them to verify its operations.
-They utilize its Launch Agent/Daemon management to scrutinize background processes and the Sentinel Monitor to ensure that every app they discard leaves no digital trace, aligning with their rigorous data hygiene standards.
+They use its Launch Agent/Daemon management to scrutinize background processes and the Sentinel Monitor to ensure that every app they discard leaves no digital trace, aligning with their rigorous data hygiene standards.

 Installing PearCleaner on your Mac is a straightforward process, particularly recommended via Homebrew for seamless updates and management.
 Alternatively, you can download the application directly from its GitHub releases page for a manual setup.